isaacbrodsky/h3measurements/README-SummaryAreaStats.md

 ## Possible limitations

-1. Incorrect sampling using spherical point picking.
-2. Incorrect choice of projection for measuring area.
+1. Choice of projection for measuring area.
-3. Ambiguous definition of "average" in the H3 Resolution Table.
+2. Ambiguous definition of "average" in the H3 Resolution Table.
-4. Limited number of samples (n=10000) per resolution.
+3. Limited number of samples (n=10000) per resolution.